cemanil/CapsNet-Keras/README.md

 It will automatically train on multi gpus for 50 epochs and then output the performance on test dataset.
 But during training, no validation accuracy is reported.

+## Differences with the Paper
+- We use the learning rate decay with `decay factor = 0.9` and `step = 1 epoch`,
+while the paper did not give the detailed parameters (or they didn't use it?).
+- We only report the test errors after `50 epochs` training.
+In the paper, I suppose they trained for `1250 epochs` according to Figure A.1?
+Sounds crazy, maybe I misunderstood.
+- We use MSE (mean squared error) as the reconstruction loss and the coefficient for the loss is `lam_recon=0.0005*784=0.392`.
+This should be **equivalent** with using SSE (sum squared error) and `lam_recon=0.0005` as in the paper.

 ## Results

 #### Test Errors

 CapsNet classification test **error** on MNIST.
 Average and standard deviation results are reported by 3 trials.
 The results can be reproduced by launching the following commands.
  ```
  python ./capsnet/mains/train_capsnet_mnist.py --routings 1 --lam_recon 0.0    #CapsNet-v1
  python ./capsnet/mains/train_capsnet_mnist.py --routings 1 --lam_recon 0.392  #CapsNet-v2